 Contract assets

 Contract assets are in relation to the Group's right for consideration in exchange of goods and services that the Group has transferred to a customer.
-Contract assets represents:
+Contract assets represents revenue recognised to date less amounts invoiced to customers.